sachseka/eatPrep/tests/testthat/_snaps/checkDesign.md

       ✖ Block names set in blocks does not equal block names set in booklets.
 Please check.
-      → The following 1 block is in booklets but not in blocks: `bl8`
+      → The following 1 block is in booklets but not in blocks: `bl8` → No check for valid and missing codes will be available.

       ── Check: Subunit recoding
       ℹ Use names for recoded subunits.